VertexF/ObsidianNotes/Vaulty/6 - Main Notes/Creating the framebuffers.md

 The **.pAttachments** are the swapchain images.
 Note we only have 1 attachment descriptions in the static array which described the swapchain colour image.
 Note this isn't the same attachment description that we used when [[Setting up the render pass]] this is the swapchain's VkImageView.

-We are making a new array here so if we have more attachment descriptions we can add them to the `attachments[]` array.
+We are making a new array here with **.pAttachments** so if we have more attachment descriptions we can add them to the `attachments[]` array.
 The **.attachmentCount** is the totally number of attachments we have in our render pass and framebuffer.

 The **.layers** refers to number layers in image arrays.
 Our swapchain images are simply only having a single image, so no array's here.
 Meaning we set the **.layer** to 1.